http://www.edu.miami.edu

 Admission to all graduate-degree concentrations in the School of Education and Human Development is based on the recommendation of the faculty.
 Admissions decisions are based on faculty review of the following general requirements that apply to all Graduate Programs in the School as well as specific documents listed under each concentration.
 Applicants must:

-• If the Graduate Record Exam (GRE) is required for admissions, applicants must achieve acceptable scores on the GRE taken within the past five years.
+• IF the Graduate Record Exam (GRE) is required for admissions, applicants must achieve acceptable scores on the GRE taken within the past five years.
 International applicants whose native language is not English or applicants whose degrees are from a non-U.S. university must pass the Test of English as a Foreign Language (TOEFL) or International English Language Testing Systems (IELTS) and the GRE

 • provide official transcripts showing completion of a bachelor’s degree from an accredited institution and an acceptable undergraduate grade point average.
 A minimum of 3.0 undergraduate GPA is required.
 Official transcripts from every institution attended by an applicant, whether or not the applicant completed a degree program at the institution, are required